minor0419/generate_tsne/README.md

 # generate_tsne
-json and movie file convert to the s-sne figures
+json files and movies files convert to the s-sne figures